Jump to content

 • dist/legacy/vidply.js - IIFE (development)

-• dist/legacy/vidply.min.js - IIFE (production)
+• dist/legacy/vidply.min.js - IIFE (production environment)

 • dist/types/index.d.ts - TypeScript declarations